opentable/menu-code-test-react/README.md

 Thank you for accepting our coding challenge.
 Please take as much time as required to give us a good indication of your coding strengths, as your application will provide many topics of conversation in the next interview stage.

+However, in this challenging time, we understand that not everyone has the luxury of sitting down to work on a test uninterrupted.
+Therefore if you don't manage to implement all of the rules, please describes how you would achieve them or any improvement you would make in the email.

 ## The task